-This document was developed by the Pennsylvania Department of Education's Office of Postsecondary and Higher Education and the Office of Child Development and Early Learning, to address issues regarding currently certified early childhood educators and individuals who are seeking certification.
+This document was developed by the PDE Office of Postsecondary and Higher Education and OCDEL to address issues regarding currently certified early childhood educators and individuals who are seeking certification.

 1. What are the requirements for an Early Childhood Education Instructional I Certificate?